Julia-Wagner/PipeTracker/README.md

 - I followed [this tutorial](https://www.wplogout.com/export-database-diagrams-erd-from-django/) to export an ERD for my project.
 - The [official project description](https://pypi.org/project/qrcode/) of the package I used to create QR codes was really helpful for this feature.
 - To add a robots.txt file, I used [this article](https://adamj.eu/tech/2020/02/10/robots-txt/).
+- [select2](https://select2.org/) was used to create a searchable select field in the basket.

 ## **Media and Design**